+- If the "ME support of SOR-CMCI" indicator is stored for the UE, the UDM shall include the "ME support of SOR-CMCI" indicator.

 The UDM shall include the "ME support of SOR-SNPN-SI" indicator.

 If the "ME support of SOR-SNPN-SI-LS" indicator is stored for the UE, the UDM shall include the "ME support of SOR-SNPN-SI-LS" indicator.

 If the selected PLMN is a VPLMN and: